Dodilei/whats_analysis/README.md

 Given a `dataframe`, the function accepts a `features` argument, wich can be a string, a list of strings, or a list of lists:
 + If _features_ is a string, the single column corresponding to the string will be returned;
-+ If _features_ is a list of strings, a dataframe with only the features identified by the strings will be returned.;
++ If _features_ is a list of strings, a dataframe with only the features identified by the strings will be returned;
 + If _features_ is a list of lists, a dataframe will be returned for each sublist, with the features identified by that sublist.

 #### The `get_types` method